 Film Selection Announced for September 28th’s Second Annual Tampa Bay Humanitarian Film Festival

-The Tampa Bay Humanitarian Film Festival will screen screen 41 films in downtown Clearwater on September 28th.
-Above is a still from the Florida-made film “Home of the Brave” by Deon Gibson.

-CLEARWATER, FLORIDA, USA, September 12, 2019 /EINPresswire.com/ -- In preparation for the 2nd Annual Tampa Bay Humanitarian Film Festival in Downtown Clearwater, films have been selected.
+/EIN News/ -- CLEARWATER, Fla., Sept.
+12, 2019 (GLOBE NEWSWIRE) -- In preparation for the 2nd Annual Tampa Bay Humanitarian Film Festival in Downtown Clearwater, films have been selected.

 The selected films include six films made in Florida as well as student film projects.
 A complete list of films can be found on the festival’s facebook site at https://www.facebook.com/TBHumanFF.